 There are many pros to growing your own weed instead of just buying it.
 You will know exactly what you are smoking and how the plant was treated.
 You will know if it has any chemical residue on it and the quality of the plant.
-Any grower will tell you, smoking the bud you grew yourself has a particular satisfaction to it that you cannot get with purchased bud.
+Any grower will tell you that smoking the bud you grew yourself has a particular satisfaction that you cannot get with purchased bud.

 Growing just one plant is a great way to start.
 This way you can put all your attention and efforts into one plant so the chance of it succeeding is higher.
 Security is also better if you grow only one plant.
 A nosy neighbor or friend is unlikely to notice one plant instead of a whole room full.

 The first things

 Growing only one marijuana plant indoors requires minimal space.
 It's as simple as having an empty closet, cabinet, or small grow tent.
 You will first want to prep the grow space and make sure you have all the equipment before germinating the cannabis seed.
 Some of the equipment you will need is a light, an appropriate light socket, light timer, a fan, reflective insulation, a pH tester, a growing medium, a pot to grow it in, and fertilizer.